 Narrow Your Search

 Now that you know to focus on experience level when searching for a lawyer to represent your case, there are a few practical ways to narrow your search and find some lawyers to shortlist.

 If you know someone amongst your friends or family members who have suffered injuries from a car accident in the past and had a favorable settlement, get recommendations from them to find out who they worked with.

 Even if you don’t know anyone with an auto collision settlement, you might know people who work with or are acquainted with reputable auto accident attorneys or personal injury lawyers that you can meet with to discuss your claim.
-It’s a very common practice in the industry for lawyers to refer business to one another, so if you know any type of lawyer, it won’t hurt to ask whether they know a good car accident attorney that you can talk to.
+It’s a very common practice in the industry for lawyers to refer business to one another, so if you know any type of lawyer, it won’t hurt to ask whether they know a good car accident lawyer in Houston that you can talk to.